-(p) Income taxes
+(o) Income taxes

 Income taxes comprise current taxes and deferred taxes.
-Except for expenses related to business combinations or recognized directly in equity or other comprehensive income, all current and deferred taxes are recognized in profit or loss.
+Except for those recognized directly in equity, all current and deferred taxes are recognized in profit or loss.

 Current taxes comprise the expected tax payables or receivables on the taxable profits (losses) for the year and any adjustment to the tax payable or receivable in respect of previous years.
 The amount of current tax payables or receivables are the best estimate of the tax amount expected to be paid or received that reflects uncertainty related to income taxes, if any.
 It is measured using tax rates enacted or substantively enacted at the reporting date.